Brian O'Driscoll: Leinster

 O'Driscoll made his debut for Leinster in 1999, and under head coach Matt Williams and backs coach Alan Gaffney he became an explosive force in the Leinster backline, forming a highly effective centre partnership with Shane Horgan.
 In 2001, Leinster won the inaugural Celtic League beating Munster in Lansdowne Road.
 In 2003, Leinster were heavy favourites for that year's Heineken Cup but were beaten by Perpignan in the semi-finals.

 Leinster appointed Michael Cheika in the summer of 2005 and despite rumours of O'Driscoll moving to France, O'Driscoll agreed to another year in Ireland.
 That year, O'Driscoll returning from a shoulder injury suffered on the Lions tour, would assume the captaincy for the season.
-Under backs coach David Knox and the movement of Argentine international Felipe Contepomi to fly half, the Leinster back line became one of the most potent in Europe.
+Under backs coach David Knox and the movement of Argentine international Felipe Contepomi to fly half, the Leinster backline became one of the most potent in Europe.

 O'Driscoll excelled in wins over Bath Rugby and Toulouse away from home.
 These victories would set up a Heineken Cup semi-final in Lansdowne Road against Munster, but defeat against the eventual champions Munster would deny O'Driscoll and his team a final berth.
-Leinster were also denied a Magners League title, with David Humphreys of Ulster slotting an injury time drop goal to give victory to Ulster in their final game of the season.
+Leinster were also denied a Magners League title, with David Humphreys of Ulster slotting an injury-time drop goal to give victory to Ulster in their final game of the season.

 In 2007, Wasps beat Leinster in the quarter-finals of the Heineken Cup.
 In 2008, Leinster lost in the group stages.
 In 2007, Leinster reached the final hurdle of the Magners league only to be denied by the Ospreys and Cardiff.
 In 2008, Leinster won that title ahead of Munster, marking O'Driscoll's second honour with the province, his first and only as captain.